Mobility Troop - Supacat HMT 400

 As with the Land Rover DPVs, the SAS Supacat HMT 400s can carry combinations of HMG .50 cal machine guns, MK-19 or HK GMG 40mm grenade launchers, GPMGs and Javelin anti-tank missiles.
 Smoke grenade dispensers adorn the front and rear of the Supacat and can be fired to create a smoke screen.

-Non-UKSF UK forces use the MWMIK 'Jackal', which is pratically the same design as the HTM 400.
+Non-UKSF UK forces use the MWMIK 'Jackal', later upgraded to Jackal 2, which is pratically the same design as the HTM 400.
 Differences include the carrying of 2 spare tires, compared to the Jackal's one, and, in initial deployments, a lack of the armoured doors and other panels of balistic protection found on the MWMIKs.
 UKSF HMT 400s were later fitted with bolt-on armour upgrades.

 Supacat HMT400 Specifications